Tips for coping at college or university if you stammer. Get the most out of your experience.

 Some colleges and universities might ask you to provide medical evidence about your stammer.
 Ask for a letter from your GP.
 Your GP might charge you for providing this (around £30).

 Or try contacting your local NHS speech and language therapy department and ask for an assessment.
 They should be able to provide a letter at no charge.
-To find your nearest NHS service, do an online search for ‘NHS speech and language therapy (+ your location)’.
-Or you can email us at firstname.lastname@example.org or phone our helpline (see Need to talk? below).
-Do call us and we’ll talk you through.
+To find your nearest NHS service, do an online search for 'NHS speech and language therapy (+ your location)'.
+Or you can email us at email@example.com or use our our webchat & helpline.
+Get in touch and we'll talk you through.
 In some areas, unfortunately, there is no NHS service for adults who stammer.

 The letter needs to confirm that you have a stammer and describe the impact it has on your ability to study on a day-to-day basis.
 Check with the student support services at your college or university what they need from you in terms of evidence.